csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 sentiment, I disagree with their _wording_.
 I have no doubt that people put a lot of effort into their work, and take a lot of pride in it.
 I take an _incredible_ amount of pride in my work, but I would never say I ‘craft’ anything about it.
-I consider it, I test it, I try it, I measure it, and—if it doesn’t work—I rip it up and I start again; I don’t get attached to it, I don’t fall in love with it.
+I consider it, I test it, I try it, I measure it, and — if it doesn’t work — I rip it up and I start again; I don’t get attached to it, I don’t fall in love with it.

 I _love_ my job, and take my work very seriously, but to start treating what are